ginstrom/paladin-novel/manuscript/chapter-03.md

 "You're advising against it," Sim observed.

 "I'm advising caution.
 Revenge is a luxury the living can afford.
 The dead collect no debts."
 Maera stood, moving to her shelves.
+Her voice neither rose nor fell, each word measured like coins on a scale.
 She selected several items—a small vial of dark liquid, strips of cloth that looked suspiciously like bandages, a pouch that clinked with the sound of coins.
 "But I don't make choices for others.
 Each person walks their own path."

 She pressed a larger satchel into Sim's hands—dried provisions, bundled herbs, and the additional supplies.
 "The way-station first.
 Rest, plan, decide.
 The hills will still be there if you choose them.
 Blackwater too, though it may choose you first."